-The German International School of Management and Administration (GISMA), was founded by former German Chancellor, Gerhard Schröder, in 1999.
+GISMA Business School, the German International Graduate School of Management and Administration, was founded by former German Chancellor Gerhard Schröder in 1999.

-Until August 2013, GISMA was operated and financed as a public/private partnership, partially by the State of Lower Saxony and partially by the sponsoring companies, with the political rationale for GISMA to retain management talent in Germany and attract international talent to study and, subsequently, work in Germany.
-GISMA’s founding basis - the combination of the strong German location and the international focus of the programmes - has remained the guiding principle and rationale for the school’s existence.
+Until August 2013, the school operated and financed as a public/private partnership, partially by the State of Lower Saxony and by sponsoring companies.
+GISMA’s founding basis - the combination of its strong location and the international focus of its programmes has remained the guiding principle and rationale for the school’s existence.

-From 1999 to 2013, GISMA offered full-time and executive MBA programs in cooperation with Purdue University, Indiana, USA and from 2008 to 2013 also with Leibniz Universität Hannover (LUH), one of the largest public universities in Northern Germany.
-A Weekend MBA program was offered with LUH until 2015.
+From 1999 to 2013, GISMA offered full-time and executive MBA programmes in cooperation with Purdue University, Indiana, USA, and from 2008-2013, the school also offered MBA programmes with Leibniz Universität Hannover (LUH), one of the largest public universities in Northern Germany.
+A Weekend MBA programme was offered with LUH until 2015.

-GISMA’s MBA programmes have been accredited by the Association of MBAs (AMBA) since 2011.
+GISMA’s MBA programmes enjoy accreditation by the Association of MBAs (AMBA), an honour the school has had since since 2011.

-Since May 2014, GISMA has been offering the MBA programme in cooperation with the AMBA-accredited Maastricht School of Management (MSM).
+From 2014-2017, GISMA offered an MBA programme in cooperation with the AMBA-accredited Maastricht School of Management (MSM).
 In May 2015, GISMA also partnered with MSM to offer the Master in Management programme.
-MSM shares GISMA’s international mission and focus, and the partnership thrives on complementarity between the two schools.